Sahnasr1782/Tableau_SuperStore/README.md

 # Tableau_SuperStore
-Tableau Super Store Sales Dashboard - Interactive
-Data Sheet is downloaded from Kaggle
+Tableau Super Store Sales Dashboard - Interactive and Data Sheet is downloaded from Kaggle